FrexG/eeg_annotator/README.md

    python3 main.py
    ```

-2. Load your EEG data by clicking on the "Load Data" button.
+2. Load your EEG data by clicking on the "Open" button.
-3. Use the "Bounding Rect Annotation" feature to annotate your data.
+3. Use the "Bounding Rect Annotation" feature to annotate your data by pressing the `Select` button, left click and drag your mouse on the canvas to draw a rectangle selection.
+4. You can move and resize the rectangle as you wish.
+When finish press the `Select` button again to provide annotation to the selected region.
-4. Save your annotations by clicking on the "Save Annotations" button.
+5. Save your annotations by clicking on the "Save Annotations" button.
+6. Use the left/right arrow keys to move through the EEG signal in time.

-You can change the bipolar montage type or add/remove labels in the `config.py` file
+You can also change the bipolar montage type or add/remove labels in the `config.py` file

 ## License